 I'm an outdoor loving farmers wife who lives on her husbands family farm in a beautiful part of Suffolk, with our Daughter.

-I ran my own Equestrian Centre for 15 years, starting my first business when I was 18 years old, and in 2014 whilst dealing with a particularly intense period of illness and stress I started to practice Yoga, in 2016 I qualified as a Yoga Teacher.
+I'm a British Horse Society Senior Coach and ran my own Equestrian Centre for 15 years, starting the Equestrian centre when I was 18 years old.
+In 2014 whilst dealing with a particularly intense period of illness and stress I started to practice Yoga, in 2016 I qualified as a Yoga Teacher.

 Horses & Me